Our Services

 (3) Pre- & Post-Emergent

-We apply another round of a custom blend, slow-release fertilizer, giving your lawn a steady supply of nutrients to maintain color, density, and resilience during the heat of Summer.
-This helps your grass stay green and healthy without burning out.
+We apply another round of a custom blend, slow-release fertilizer, giving your lawn a steady supply of nutrients to maintain color, density, and resilience during the heat of Summer and into early Fall.
+We also spot-treat existing weeds as needed.

 (5) Post-Emergent

-Summer weeds can be aggressive, so this application focuses on eliminating broadleaf and grassy weeds that are actively growing, keeping your lawn uniform and weed-free.
+Summer weeds can be aggressive, so this application focuses on controlling actively growing broadleaf and grassy weeds, helping keep your lawn uniform and weed-free.

 (6) Pre- & Post-Emergent